North Carolina’s Motor Vehicle Code

 A few points on your record may not have any serious consequences.
 However, if you are convicted of multiple traffic violations, these points add up.
 If you accumulate 12 points within three years, then your driver’s license will be suspended.
 If you accumulate eight points within three years after your license was reinstated from a suspension or revocation, then your license will be suspended again.
 A first suspension is for 60 days.
 A second is for six months, and a third suspension is for one year.

-There are also many traffic offenses that lead to an automatic license suspension, such as driving more than 15 mph over the speed limit at a speed that is more than 55 mph or when you are speeding and driving recklessly at the same time.
+There are also many traffic violations that lead to an automatic license suspension, such as driving more than 15 mph over the speed limit at a speed that is more than 55 mph or when you are speeding and driving recklessly at the same time.

-Some traffic offenses are charged as misdemeanors or felonies.
+Some traffic violations are charged as misdemeanors or felonies.
 In addition to the penalties above, you may also face incarceration if you are convicted.
 The term of incarceration you face for a misdemeanor depends on whether it is a first or subsequent offense.

 For first-time offenses, you may be jailed: